Skip to main content

 What Is Emotional Resilience?

 Emotional resilience refers to your ability to cope with stress, challenges, or emotional pain in a healthy and adaptive way.
-The American Psychological Association (APA) describes it as the process of adjusting well when faced with adversity, trauma, or significant stress.
+The American Psychological Association describes resilience as the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress - and critically, identifies it as involving behaviors, thoughts, and actions that can be learned and developed by anyone.
 In simple terms, emotional resilience is what helps you bounce back emotionally after difficult experiences — without becoming overwhelmed or relying on harmful coping habits like avoidance or stress cleaning.

 A helpful way to think about emotional resilience is as your emotional immune system.
 Just as your body recovers from illness, a resilient mind can process emotional discomfort, learn from the experience, and regain balance over time.
-Research from respected sources such as Harvard Health and the National Institutes of Health (NIH) highlights that emotional resilience is learnable — it’s not something you either have or don’t have.
+Harvard Health Publishing, reviewed by Harvard Medical School's Chief Medical Editor, confirms that resilience is a psychological response that can be cultivated at any age, with specific trainable strategies including cognitive reframing, values alignment, and approach-based coping.
+NIH's Emotional Wellness Toolkit similarly identifies emotional resilience as a core component of emotional wellness - one that is directly strengthened through consistent daily habits.
 With the right skills, support, and daily habits, anyone can strengthen their emotional resilience.

 Understanding the meaning of emotional resilience is the first step toward developing it.
 You may hear people refer to this as being “emotionally resilient,” having “inner strength,” or building your “bounce-back ability.”
 All of these reflect the same idea: emotional resilience is a skill you can practice and grow.